aoimedia/simplr/readme.md

 #simplr

-It's a float-free, responsive boilerplate, with an emphasis on clean type.
-And it's a work in progress.
+####A float-free, responsive boilerplate with an emphasis on clean, harmonious typography.

+It's always a work in progress.